 - Bluetooth speakers and pre-set programs makes this easy to use for all fitness levels

 - Bonus resistance cables can be used as you continue to improve your skills

 - Remote control options to change programmes or resistance levels

 - Linear vibration is one of the slowest vibration styles, so might not be ideal for fat-loss

 - Treads are only in one direction, not multi-directional

 Linear vibration settings are perfect for cool downs after rigorous training and are excellent for warmups when you’re getting ready to exercise.
-The slow Hz movement of the Bluefin vibration plates makes it suitable for specific use.
+The slow Hz movement of the Bluefin makes it suitable for specific use.
 Using this plate as part of a recovery routine would also be beneficial.
 The added Bluetooth speakers and seemingly unlimited programme options give you endless choices to keep your muscles guessing what’s coming next.